A Gifted Man: Recurring cast

-Production
+Production and broadcast

 A Gifted Man is produced by CBS Television Studios and Timberman-Beverly Productions.
 Jonathan Demme, Susannah Grant, Sarah Timberman, Carl Beverly and Neal Baer are executive producers.
 Demme directed and Loucas George produced the pilot episode.

+The first thirteen episodes were aired in the Friday 8:00 p.m. timeslot (September 23, 2011 – February 10, 2012), while the final three episodes of the 16 episode season order were aired in the Friday 9:00 p.m. timeslot (February 17, 2012 – March 2, 2012).

 On November 14, 2011, CBS ordered three additional episodes of the series, bringing the total to 16 for the season.

 Episodes

 With the exception of the pilot episode, every episode title begins with the words "In Case of...".